Factors that Affect Intoxication

 Biological / Genetic Risk

-Children of an alcoholic parents have a 4X greater risk for developing alcoholism described as a predisposition to alcoholism.
+Children of parents with any history of alcoholism are at a four times greater risk for developing alcoholism.
 We are all born with some biological level of risk for alcoholism and for some of us, the risks is increases.

 There are heritable components of enzyme production that have been identified.
 Typically, individuals of Asian or Native American descent show reduced levels of alcohol dehydrogenase, meaning that alcohol will remain in the blood longer and high concentrations can build up faster.

 Males and females react to alcohol differently.
 Women tend to be smaller than men, and get intoxicated faster.
 Women have less alcohol dehydrogenase, the enzyme that metabolizes alcohol, so alcohol remains in the bloodstream longer (in fact, men have 40% more than women).
 Also, women tend to have a higher percentage of body fat, which reduces the percentage of lean body mass that can distribute the concentration of alcohol.